JackitK/Golden-Retriever/README.md

 # Golden-Retriever
-A Golden Sun mod where shenanigans ensue.
-People are turning into dogs other weird things may pop up during your adventures.
-(Plays like vanilla Golden Sun after Vault)
+A small Golden Sun 1 mod made for April Fools.
+Featuring a bunch of silly little changes to fit the holiday.
+Mod only goes up to Vault.
+The game plays like normal, without any changes, beyond that point.